stepons/jrfolio/content/posts/cycling_in_weather.md

 So wet weather cuts rider numbers by 35.5%, whereas the difference rider numbers over a range of 22 degrees (from +20 to -2) is 24%.

-The comparatively large effect of rain can in part be explained by there being more than 7 dry days for every wet day so there is not a big incentive to investing in waterproofs, which are sometimes imperfect and then have to be dried out at work.
+The comparatively large effect of rain can in part be explained by there being more than seven dry days for every wet day so there is not a big incentive to investing in waterproofs, which are sometimes imperfect and then have to be dried out at work.

 Also cycling commutes in London are likely to be easily replaced by public transport, which becomes the least hassle option.
 But the same is probably not true for motorbikes and mopeds where distances travelled can be much greater.
 It would be interesting to compare figures for these groups and also figures for a city with poor public transport.